Year 2000

 City West Hotel and Golf Resort, Dublin

 This meeting was at the very fine City West Hotel and Golf Resort.
-As usual I was talking on cystic fibrosis, as usual, didn’t manage a round of golf!
+As usual I was talking on cystic fibrosis and didn’t manage a round of golf!
 Flew home to Leeds Bradford in the evening.

-Have been to Ireland, both North and South, many times as part of my involvement with CF. I halways enjoyed our trips.
+Have been to Ireland, both North and South, many times as part of my involvement with CF. I have always enjoyed our trips.
 Did not see much of this country club on this very short visit.

 This meeting is to finalise the clinical guidelines for care of people with cystic fibrosis and it went very well.

-We had Dr Leigh Griffin from the Department of Health as he is now leading CF commissioning for the Department of Health in the north-west region; he made a very useful contribution.
-We were relieved the committee was pleased with their final document and agreed that it should go to the Directors of Large Clinics meeting later in the month.
+We had Dr Leigh Griffin from the Department of Health attending as he is now leading CF commissioning for the Department of Health in the north-west region; he made a very useful contribution.
+I was relieved the committee was pleased with their final document and agreed that it should go to the Directors of Large Clinics meeting later in the month.

 To convey some idea of the expertise that was available to us for the writing this document The CFT Clinical Standards and Accreditation Group was a formidable group of experts and consisted of the following-